Music video: Beginnings of popular music television and promotional clips: late 1950s–1973

 In 1964, The Moody Blues producer Alex Murray wanted to promote his version of "Go Now".
 The short film clip he produced and directed to promote the single has a striking visual style that predates Queen's similar "Bohemian Rhapsody" video by a full decade.
-It also predates what the Beatles did with promotional films of their single "Paperback Writer" and B-Side "Rain" both released in 1966.
+It also predates what the Beatles did with promotional films of their single "Paperback Writer" and B-Side "Rain", both released in 1966.

-Also in 1964, the Beatles starred in their first feature film, A Hard Day's Night, directed by Richard Lester.
+Also in 1964, the Beatles starred in their first feature film, A Hard Day's Night, directed by US filmmaker Richard Lester.
 Shot in black-and-white and presented as a mock documentary, it interspersed comedic and dialogue sequences with musical tones.
 The musical sequences furnished basic templates on which numerous subsequent music videos were modeled.
-It was the direct model for the successful US TV series The Monkees (1966–1968), which was similarly composed of film segments that were created to accompany various Monkees songs.
+It was the direct model for the successful American TV series The Monkees (1966–1968), which was similarly composed of film segments that were created to accompany various Monkees songs.
 The Beatles' second feature, Help!
 (1965), was a much more lavish affair, filmed in color in London and on international locations.
-The title track sequence, filmed in black-and-white, is arguably one of the prime archetypes of the modern performance-style music video, employing rhythmic cross-cutting, contrasting long shots and close-ups, and unusual shots and camera angles, such as the shot 50 seconds into the song, in which George Harrison's left hand and the neck of his guitar are seen in sharp focus in the foreground while the completely out-of-focus figure of John Lennon sings in the background.
+The title track sequence, filmed in black-and-white, is arguably one of the prime archetypes of the modern performance-style music video, employing rhythmic cross-cutting, contrasting long shots and close-ups, and infrequent shots and camera angles, such as the shot 50 seconds into the song, in which George Harrison's left hand and the neck of his guitar are seen in sharp focus in the foreground while the completely out-of-focus figure of John Lennon sings in the background.